got an itchy dog? learn how cytopoint may help!

 Even more exciting, Cytopoint doesn’t suppress the immune system, alter hormones, and potentially damage the liver the way corticosteroids could.

 The manufacturer claims Cytopoint is similar to treating atopy with steroids without the potentially dangerous side effects.
 The treatment is naturally broken down and recycled by the body, avoiding excretion by the kidneys and liver like most medications, especially steroids.
 If these reviews hold up in rigorous real-world usage, that’s a huge breakthrough in my book.

 If your dog suffers from atopic dermatitis, it’s worth asking your veterinarian about this new treatment prior to allergy season.
 In clinical trials, about 70% to 80% of pet parents reported less itching and scratching, especially during the first four weeks.

 Did you know?
-Petplan pet insurance covers medications such as Cytopoint for pets as standard on all plans.
+Petplan pet insurance covers the cost of medications like Cytopoint for pets.
 For a free quote, click here.

 These initial results are encouraging; I’m eager to see how the treatment works in larger populations of dogs under diverse environmental conditions.
 If Cytopoint performs as well as claimed, this could be a game changer in the management of canine atopic dermatitis.

 * Cytopoint was not tested in pregnant, lactating, or breeding animals.
 It contains no preservatives.